azat-co/practicalnode/chapter5/chapter5.md

 }
 ```

-The GET article post page (page is a blank form):
+The GET `/article` post page.
+This page is a blank form and thus requires NO data:

 ```js
 exports.post = (req, res, next) => {